Konard/source-code-tracer/README.md

 2. **Analyze**: Traverses the tree to identify meaningful code nodes
 3. **Insert**: Adds `console.log` statements after each meaningful line
 4. **Output**: Writes traced version with `.traced` extension

+## Edge Cases and Behavior

+### Multiple Traces
+When tracing a file multiple times in in-place mode:
+- The original backup (`.untraced.original`) is preserved
+- Only the first trace creates the backup
+- Subsequent traces modify the already-traced file
+- This ensures you can always restore to the original untouched code

+### Untrace Without Backup
+If you try to untrace a file without a backup:
+- The tool will display an error message
+- The file remains unchanged
+- This prevents accidental data loss

 ## Supported File Types